cannomaly/my-bots/README.md

 ### Bot-Specific Setup Notes:

+- **Chewie**: Requires proper role permissions for managing roles.
+Ensure the bot has the necessary permissions to assign roles to both new members and bots.

+- **Chomper**: Requires a YouTube API key for tracking channels and posting announcements.
+Add the `YOUTUBE_API_KEY` to the environment variables in the `.env` file.
+All video announcements will be posted to the `#announcements` channel.

+- **Freyja**: Requires an OpenAI API key to handle API requests and model interactions.
+Add the `OPENAI_API_KEY` to the environment variables in the `.env` file for it to function properly.

 - **ZeZe**: Requires a channel ID for announcements.
-Update the `ANNOUNCEMENT_CHANNEL_ID` in the script.
-- **Chewie**: Requires proper role permissions for managing roles.
-- **Chomper and Freyja**: Require OpenAI API keys in the environment variables for interacting with the OpenAI API.
+Update the `ANNOUNCEMENT_CHANNEL_ID` in the script to the ID of the channel where you want announcements to be posted. nt variables for interacting with the OpenAI API.

 ## Permissions
 All commands across the bots require administrator permissions to ensure only trusted users can execute critical actions.